itchyny/lightline.vim/README.md

 And the screen shot of all the components.
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/9.png)
 The mode and paste component are displayed in the same group.
-And the read-only, filename and modified component are in the second group.
+The read-only, filename and modified component are in the second group.
 It corresponds to the structure of `g:lightline.active.left`.
 You can configure the components in the statusline by the following four variables:
 + `g:lightline.active.left`